Flames inch close to California homes as thousands evacuate

 Rodriguez's wife and two daughters evacuated.

 Fire crews worked in 100-plus-degree (38 Celsius) heat.
 Aircraft dumped bright pink lines of fire retardant to wall off the fire from homes.
-The 15-square-mile (39-sq. kilometer)blaze was only 5 percent contained.
+The 16-square-mile (41-square-kilometer) blaze was only 5 percent contained.

 The fire is named for Holy Jim Canyon, where it erupted Monday and burned a dozen cabins.